-Here are our 6 steps to implementing a PR plan for pharma.
+Here are our 6 steps to creating a successful PR plan for pharma.

-Before you start planning your strategy for the promotion of a new medicine, it is important to gather together the key information you have relating to the product, from discovery right through to licensing, and any case studies that were created.
-Use this information to collate a comprehensive overview of all information about the drug including the research, development stages, and results into a targeted and compelling story idea.
+Before you start planning your strategy for the promotion of a new product, it is important to gather together the key information you have relating to the product, from discovery right through to licensing, and any case studies that were created.
+Use this information to transform a comprehensive overview of all information about the drug including the research, development stages, and results into a targeted and compelling story idea.

-There should also be details of the interested parties such as stakeholders, rights groups, government departments, lobbyists, organisations/institutions, Government (local and national), industry representatives, health care providers, health ministers, and any others.
+There should also be details of the interested parties such as stakeholders, rights groups, government departments, lobbyists, organisations/institutions, government (local and national), industry representatives, health care providers, health ministers, and others.
 This NHS document shows how to identify and analyse stakeholders and talks about the ‘9Cs’ which are:

 - Commissioners: those who pay the organisation to do things